Black Lives Matter: Structure and organization

-Loose structure
+Decentralization

 The phrase "Black Lives Matter" can refer to a Twitter hashtag, a slogan, a social movement, a political action committee, or a loose confederation of groups advocating for racial justice.
 As a movement, Black Lives Matter is grassroots and decentralized, and leaders have emphasized the importance of local organizing over national leadership.
 The structure differs from previous black movements, like the Civil rights movement of the 1950s and 1960s.
 Such differences have been the subject of scholarly literature.
 Activist DeRay McKesson has commented that the movement "encompasses all who publicly declare that black lives matter and devote their time and energy accordingly."

-In 2013, Patrisse Cullors, Alicia Garza, and Opal Tometi formed the Black Lives Matter Network.
+In 2013, Patrisse Cullors, Alicia Garza, and Ayọ Tometi formed the Black Lives Matter Network.
 Garza described the network as an online platform that existed to provide activists with a shared set of principles and goals.
-Local Black Lives Matter chapters are asked to commit to the organization's list of guiding principles but operate without a central structure or hierarchy.
+Local Black Lives Matter chapters are asked to commit to the organization's list of guiding principles but are autonomous, operating without a central structure or hierarchy.
 Garza has commented that the Network was not interested in "policing who is and who is not part of the movement."
+As of 2021, there are about 40 chapters in the United States and Canada.

-The loose structure of Black Lives Matter has contributed to confusion in the press and among activists, as actions or statements from chapters or individuals are sometimes attributed to "Black Lives Matter" as a whole.
+This has caused confusion in both the media and activists circles, as actions or statements by individual chapters or members are often misattributed to "Black Lives Matter" as a whole.
 Matt Pearce, writing for the Los Angeles Times, commented that "the words could be serving as a political rallying cry or referring to the activist organization.
 Or it could be the fuzzily applied label used to describe a wide range of protests and conversations focused on racial inequality."

 On at least one occasion, a person represented as Managing Director of BLM Global Network has released a statement represented to be on behalf of that organization.

 Broader movement

 Concurrently, a broader movement involving several other organizations and activists emerged under the banner of "Black Lives Matter", as well.
 In 2015, Johnetta Elzie, DeRay Mckesson, Brittany Packnett, and Samuel Sinyangwe initiated Campaign Zero, aimed at promoting policy reforms to end police brutality.
 The campaign released a ten-point plan for reforms to policing, with recommendations including: ending broken windows theory policing, increasing community oversight of police departments, and creating stricter guidelines for the use of force.
 The New York Times reporter, John Eligon, wrote that some activists expressed concerns that the campaign was overly focused on legislative remedies for police violence.

-Black Lives Matter also voices support for various movements and causes beyond police brutality, including LGBTQ activism, feminism, immigration reform, and economic justice.
+Black Lives Matter also voices support for various movements and causes beyond police brutality, including LGBTQ activism, feminism, immigration.